Hidden Costs in Gambling Platforms That Eat Into Your Winnings

 In the UK, licensed bookmakers rarely charge customers for deposits or withdrawals.
 If there is a fee, it usually comes from the payment provider rather than the operator itself.
 This makes funding and emptying your account relatively painless.

 But in some international markets, small charges can creep in.
-A 1–3% processing fee here, an extra payment provider surcharge there — over time, these “micro-costs” add up, particularly for high-frequency players.
+A 1–3% processing fee here, a payment provider surcharge there — over time, these “micro-costs” add up, particularly for high-frequency players.

 On platforms that accept it, cryptocurrency can offer a way around these charges.
 Stablecoins such as USDT often move across the blockchain for just a fraction of the cost of traditional banking methods, making them appealing for bettors who operate in legal, regulated markets where crypto is permitted.